Navee84/Minecraft-mod-swapper/README.md

 # Minecraft-mod-swapper
-A simple python project to swap your mods in your .minecraft folder by having different profiles so you don't have to change these mods manually ever again.
+Minecraft mod swapper is a siple python project that allows you to manage your mods with the vanilla launcher more easely by having a profile system so you won't have to change manually your mods whenever you change your modloader profile.

 For peopole to know : I'm a young french trying to code something, so please forgive my english and my bad project managment.
 This is my first python project, the code is probably horrible but hey, it works ! (i'm constantly improving the code)